GDQuest/website/content/product/krita-brushes.md

 ---
-title: Krita brushes for game artists
+title: Krita Brushes For Game Artists
 description: My best Krita brushes, professionally designed and kept up to date for you.
 Use my brushkit and get to work faster!
-There's a free version.
+Free and pro versions available.
 date: 2017-01-30
 author: nathan